 From that point onward, the only continent to experience a significant increase in population growth will be Africa.
 Currently, Africa has a population of 1.36 billion people and is projected to reach up to 2.5 billion by mid-century (that's an increase of about 83%).
 Nevertheless, by 2050, Asia will still be the most populous continent, with a total population of about 5.29 billion.

-Africa will be the second-most populous, with an estimated population of 2.49 billion.
+Africa will be the second most populous continent, with an estimated population of 2.49 billion.
 Latin America and the Caribbean will be third with an estimated 710 million, followed by Europe (705 million), North America (430 million), and Oceania (60 million).
 As always, the factors driving this growth will be economic, social, and technological in nature.

 Another important aspect of population growth in this century is where it will be concentrated.
 Today, roughly 56% of the global population lives in urban centers instead of rural settings, which works out to about 4.4 billion people.
 By 2050, the global urban population is projected to increase to 6.6 billion, or roughly 68% of humanity.